• Skip to primary navigation

 One-third of the way into the hike, we desperately needed a shade-break.

 Sunrise is just as beautiful as sunset, much cooler, and always less busy.
 You might find several hundred people at Delicate Arch for sunset, but just a handful for sunrise.
 Try to enter the park before 7 am.
 Get an early start and beat the crowds.
-[National Park Service]

-Setting out from the Arches National Park Visitors Center, we hit the Delicate Arch Trail just before 8:00am (which was about an hour later than we had hoped).
-By the time we reached Delicate Arch an hour or so later, the heat was already quite uncomfortable, and the crowds were starting to get heavy.
+By the time we reached Delicate Arch at about 9:30am, the heat was already quite uncomfortable, and the crowds were starting to get heavy.

 If you want to photograph Delicate Arch in all its glory, with the sun hitting all those amazing bands of red and rust just right, you’ll have to brave the crowds at sunset, which I’m told can be ridiculously huge.

-Along the Delicate Arch Trail
+Delicate Arch Trailhead

-From the Arches National Park Visitor Center, drive 12.3 miles up Park Avenue and turn right.
+To get to the Delicate Arch Trailhead from the Arches National Park Visitor Center, drive 12.3 miles up Park Avenue and turn right.
 Continue an additional 1.2 miles and turn left into the parking area for Delicate Arch Trail.

 • Trailhead address: Arches National Park, Moab, UT 84532